Sayaka Yamamoto: 2016–2017: Solo debut

 On January 8, 2016, Yamamoto released her third photobook "Minna no Yamamoto Sayaka."
 On April 18, she began co-hosting the radio show “Appare Yattemasu” on Mondays, a position she would hold for four years.
 On April 27, NMB48 released their 14th single "Amagami Hime," centered by Yamamoto.
 This single also included a solo version of the aforementioned "365nichi no Kamihikouki" by Yamamoto.
 On May 26, she graduated from her concurrent position in AKB48's Team K and returned to solely being a member of NMB48.
-On June 18, Yamamoto ranked 4th, her highest rank, in AKB48's 8th general election with 110,411 votes, and participated as a senbatsu member on AKB48's 45th's single “LOVE TRIP / Shiawase wo Wakenasai" as a result.
+On June 18, Yamamoto ranked 4th, her highest rank, in AKB48's 8th general election with 110,411 votes, and participated as a senbatsu member on AKB48's 45th's single “LOVE TRIP / Shiawase o Wakenasai" as a result.
 Prior to the election, she stated that 2016 would be the last year she participated in the event.
 On August 3, NMB48 released their 15th single "Boku wa Inai," which included a B-side track Yamamoto composed, "Ima Naraba."

 On August 24, Sayaka Yamamoto announced she would be releasing her first solo album.
 It would be produced by Seiji Kameda and include tracks written and composed by her.
 On October 26, she released her album "Rainbow" and it debuted at 3rd place on the weekly Oricon albums chart.
 She also embarked on her first solo tour, eponymously named "Rainbow," with five performances in four venues.
 On December 28, NMB48 released their 16th single "Boku Igai no Dareka," featuring Yamamoto as center.
 It also included another B-side composed by her, "Kodoku Guitar."
 On December 31, she ranked 1st place at AKB48's special election during the 67th NHK Kouhaku Uta Gassen with 41,990 votes.

 On March 29, 2017, Yamamoto released her essay book, "Subete no Riyuu."
 In May, she was one of two artists to record and have their version of the Hanshin Tigers' song "Rokko Oroshi" air at the team's home stadium before matches as well as after winning games.
 On July 7, she was one of the featured artists on "The best covers of DREAMS COME TRUE DoriUta Vol. 1" with her cover of "Nando Demo," which was also later re-released as a B-side on her second solo album.
 The following day on July 8, she also appeared in her first music festival as a solo artist at DoriUta Fes, hosted by DREAMS COME TRUE.

 On October 4, Sayaka Yamamoto released her second solo album "identity," which debuted at 2nd place on the weekly Oricon album charts.
 It was again produced by Seiji Kameda and seven of the tracks included were written and composed by her.
 She also held her second tour with 8 performances in 7 venues.